 6.22.1 Applicability to language

-Java requires that every variable in a program must have a value before it is used.
+Java does not contain this vulnerability since Java requires that every variable in a program must have a value before it is used.
 In addition, Java will assign default values to variables.
-Therefore, this category does not apply to Java.

 6.23 Operator precedence and associativity [JCW]